 See more »

-Opening credits: In 1885 the rebellious army of cruel dervishes enslaved and killed many thousands of defenceless natives in the Sudan, then laid siege to Khartoum.
+Opening credits prologue: In 1885 the rebellious army of cruel dervishes enslaved and killed many thousands of defenseless natives in the Sudan, then laid siege to Khartoum.
 The scanty garrison's heroic commander, General Gordon appealed for help from England - but no help reached him.
 See more »

 Was this review helpful to you?